MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/089-app-dot-cs-highlighted.png)

-    The first thing we'll do is ensure that when an attendee clicks the globe, the displays of the weather data are refreshed.
+    The first thing we'll do is ensure that when an attendee clicks on the globe, the displays of the weather data are refreshed.

 1. In the App.cs file, navigate to line 47, where'll you see a comment telling you to paste some code there.